 Pruning and crown lifting a tree is important to increase the health of your tree.
 Pruning keeps trees from getting too dense, which can cause them to break in storms or when people walk under them and disturb their branches.

-Crown lifting also helps with this by removing weight from lower limbs that are stressed out because they are bearing more than their share of the load.
-It’s best done during spring or summer when trees have leaves so you can see what you’re doing; winter pruning should be done sparingly as it removes energy-producing buds from the plant's canopy.
+The removal of weight from lower limbs that are already under strain because they are carrying more than their fair share of the load is another way that crown lifting can assist with this issue.
+It is better to do it in the spring or summer when the trees have leaves so that you can see what you are doing; winter pruning should be done only on an as-needed basis because it removes energy-producing buds from the plant's canopy.

-Pruning a tree is usually done to remove dead or diseased branches, but it can also be used to control the size of the crown.
-Crown lifting is sometimes called “crown reduction” and involves cutting back the branches that grow upwards, so they are more horizontal and less dense.
+It is common practise to prune a tree in order to eliminate diseased or dead branches, but this practise can also be used to manage the growth of the tree's crown.
+The pruning technique known as "crown lifting" is often referred to as "crown reduction," and it entails trimming back the branches that grow upwards so that they become more horizontal and less dense.

 What Is A Crown Lift?